 - For instance, the National Programme For Food Security of Nigeria (NPFS) is supported by South/South cooperation with China.
 This support includes promoting and developing the UDP technique in several Nigerian states.

 - The system of Rice Intensification has the advantage of shorter duration and suitability to fit into changes in water availability periods.

 - Adaptation to Water scarcity through conservation at the farm level – mainly due to controlled irrigation and alternate wetting.

 - Tolerance to abiotic (drought, heat waves, cold snaps, winds) and biotic (pest and diseases) stresses.

-- As a Mitigation, Soil organic carbon declines after a shift from flooded system to non-flooded system .
+- As a Mitigation, Soil organic carbon declines after shifting from a flooded system to a non-flooded system.

-- Methane emission from rice fields are determined mainly by water regime and organic inputs
+- Methane emissions from rice fields are determined mainly by the water regime and organic inputs.

 Food for Thought

 To feed the continent’s 900 million people, Africa needs its own food security.
 This can only be achieved through a uniquely African Green Revolution.
 It must be a revolution that recognizes that smallholder farmers are the key to increasing production, promotes change across the entire agricultural system, and puts fairness and the environment at its heartKofi A. Annan, Chair of the Board of the Alliance for a Green Revolution in Africa (AGRA, 2010).